vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > Seeing *ye have purified your souls in obeying the truth through the Spirit* unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently: being born again, not of corruptible seed, but of incorruptible, *by the word of God, which liveth and abideth for ever*.
 For all flesh is as grass, and all the glory of man as the flower of grass.
 The grass withereth, and the flower thereof falleth away: but the word of the Lord endureth for ever.
 And *this is the word which by the gospel is preached unto you*.
 {% ct '1 Peter 1:22-25' %}

 Truth is personified in Jesus and revealed in His Word, [the Bible](/posts/basics/bible.md).
-Apart from the small number who were able to see and hear it embodied in Jesus, truth is preserved for the rest of us in the written records of the Old and New Testaments.
+Apart from the small number who were able to see and hear it embodied in Jesus, truth is preserved for the rest of us in the Old and New Testaments.
 It may seem unfair, but we must remember that the majority rejected Him, not realizing that He was indeed the Messiah, the Son of God.
 Let us also remember the words of Jesus Himself to the unbelieving Thomas: “Because thou hast seen me, thou hast believed; blessed are they that have not seen, and yet have believed” {% rf 'John 20:29' %}.

 ## What else can we learn about truth?